opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

      <http://developer.android.com/guide/developing/device.html>`_ for help with real devices (not emulators).

-* Select project you want to start in :guilabel:`Package Explorer:guilabel:` and just press :kbd:`Ctrl + F11` or select option :menuselection:`Run --> Run` from main menu, or click :guilabel:`Run` button on the toolbar.
+* Select project you want to start in :guilabel:`Package Explorer` and just press :kbd:`Ctrl + F11` or select option :menuselection:`Run --> Run` from the main menu, or click :guilabel:`Run` button on the toolbar.

   .. note:: Android Emulator can take several minutes to start.
 So, please, be patient.

-* On the first run Eclipse will ask you how to run your application:
+* On the first run Eclipse will ask you about the running mode for your application:

   .. image:: images/eclipse_11_run_as.png
      :alt: Run sample as Android Application